saufth/d55psg/README.md

 ### App

-Contains code that is being used by the special <code>pages/_app.tsx</code> NextJS file, like:
+Contains components that is being used by the special <code>pages/_app.tsx</code> NextJS file, like:

-- Components
+- Layouts
 - The store of the global state
-- Business logic
-- Configuration
+- Scripts
 - And more...

 We could develop our folder structure in this way:

 ```
 - src
-  - app
+  - components/app
-    - components
+    - AppLayout.tsx
-    - config
+    - AppProvider.tsx
-    - store
+    - GoogleSeacrchScript.tsx
     - ...
 ```

+I prefer keep the components on a single folder, using the vertical slice philosofy, the <ins>app</ins> components can contain and export configuration data.
+Some configuration data is allowed on the <code>modules/app</code> folder, this folder is part of the <ins>domain</ins> layer and its used for <ins>domain</ins> and <ins>pages</ins> layers.

 ### Core